drix00/MonteCarlo-BSE/README.md

 ## Development

+Need to install:

+1. Install Python
+2. Setup venv in the project folder
+3. .\venv\Scripts\activate.ps1
+4. python -m pip install conan

+### Clion

 ### Visual Studio 2019 (Windows)

-The best way to use CMake project with Visual Studio 2019 is to use "File > Open > Folder" to open the project folder with the main CMakeLists.txt.
+The best way to use the CMake project with Visual Studio 2019 is to use "File > Open > Folder" to open the project folder with the main CMakeLists.txt.
 Use the CMakeSettings.json to add target to the project.